 Simultaneous interpreting is another skill-level up from consecutive interpreting, so only qualified interpreters should be used.
 The success of your congress is heavily dependent on you being able to understand each other and as such it is a false economy to use a novice interpreter.
 Interpreting is a very skilled and intensive job and so interpreters work in teams of two for each language.

 AVD can help you source interpreters from a number of agencies with whom we have worked in the past.

-In room.
 Interpretation requires specific audio visual equipment.
 We take care of every element of the process, from the conference microphones in the room through to the delegate receivers and everything in between.

 All equipment is ISO standard and is set up, operated and removed by our technical team.
 This has the following advantages: